francisco-colaco/aptoid-server/README.md

 The server has four modules:

-+ auth.js :: handles authentication and authorisation.
++ auth.js : handles authentication and authorisation.

-+ bucket.js :: lists buckets, uploads, deletes and retrieves objects.
++ bucket.js : lists buckets, uploads, deletes and retrieves objects.
 Ensures the existence of the application bucket.

-+ routes.js :: establishes routes and actions for the applicational server.
++ routes.js : establishes routes and actions for the applicational server.

-+ server.js :: controls the server life cycle.
++ server.js : controls the server life cycle.

-The =pug= templates are in their own directory, =templates/=.
+The `pug` templates are in their own directory, `templates/`.

-Some resource files live in =static/=.
+Some resource files live in `static/`.

 test.js defines a test suite to cover some of the modules.

+## Setting up and running

-## Installation instructions
+### Installation instructions

-Use =npm= to install all dependencies:
+Use `npm` to install all dependencies:

 ```bash
 npm install
 ```

-## Start the server
+### Start the server

 ```bash
 npm start
 ```

-## Run the test suite
+### Run the test suite

 ```bash
 npm test